simonpenel/thirdkind/README.md

     cargo build --release
     target/release/thirdkind -h

+Note:

+Since Rust does not include its own linker yet, you need to have a C compiler like gcc installed to act as the linker.

 # Run the binary:
 Read a newick, phyloxml or recPhyloXML file and create a svg.